Chicago charges officer in black teen's death, releases video of shooting

 Almost all shootings, fatal and non-fatal, are found to be justified.

-Reporting by Mary Wisniewski; Additional reporting by Fiona Ortiz and Justin Madden in Chicago and Ben Klayman in Detroit; Writing by Grant McCool; Editing by Jonathan Oatis and Lisa Shumaker
+Reporting by Mary Wisniewski; Additional reporting by Fiona Ortiz, Justin Madden, Nick Carey and Tom Polansek in Chicago and Ben Klayman in Detroit; Writing by Grant McCool and Steve Gorman; Editing by Paul Tait and Andrew Heavens